pakpoom66/IIAS-Enablement-Class/Labs/MigrationTooling/Readme.md

         `su bluadmin`
 1. Run the db_migrate command to move the data over.
     `db_migrate -shost localhost  -cksum yes -loader extTab -threads 2 -sDB bdi -tDB bludb -sUser admin -tUser bluadmin -sPassword password -tPassword bluadmin -schema admin -tschema bdi`
 1. This command will run 10-30 minutes depending on RAM, Network CPU etc.  From IIAS to Netezza machine the average time is 10 minutes.
-Since this is on a VM, your performance milages will vary.
+Since this is on a VM, your performance mileage will vary.
+You may want to -exclude SALE
     ![db_migrate output](./images/db_migrateLog.png)
 1. While this is running, let's see what can be reviewed while `db_migrate` runs .
 Go to the terminal where `db_mgrate` is running and scroll back up and cp the log directory.
 1. Open a new terminal by launching `Login a Bluadmin`  or `$ docker exec -it Db2wh sh`